Welcome to EstateMate User Guide!

 2.1 Installation

-1. Ensure you have Java 17 or above installed in your computer.
+1. Ensure you have Java 17 or above installed in your computer (Follow the guide here).

 Mac users: Ensure you have the precise JDK version prescribed here.